DaniloChaku/ECommerce-AI/README.md

 - Which specific prompts you learned as a good practice to complete the task?

+  - Task + [technologies] + [examples].
-  Write unit tests with [framework and libraries].
+  - Write unit tests with [framework and libraries].
 Use [naming conventions] naming conventions.

+Note: I'm aware that writing polite words wastes tokens and increases the cost of prompts, which is why I won't do so when using the corporate AI.
+I used generally available AIs with my personal accounts for this task.